rednafi/rednafi.com/content/misc/http_requests_via_dev_tcp.md

 `/dev/tcp/example.com/80` for each read and write operation, making the script more cumbersome and harder to read.

-This is a Bash-specific trick and won't work in other shells like zsh or fish.
+This is a Bash-specific trick and won't work in other shells like Zsh or Fish.
 It also allows you to open UDP connections in the same manner.
 The Bash manpage explains the usage like this: